chazzka/clanekcathedral/clanek.md

 > example 7

-As we can see, the new regular measurements get recognized
+As we can see, the new regular measurements get assigned the right REGULAR label.

 #### Setting the right parameters
 All of the algorithms introduced in this article suffers from the need to optimize the hyperparameters.